ArcadeHustle/WatermelonPapriumDump/README.md

 https://tches.iacr.org/index.php/TCHES/article/download/7390/6562/<br>
 https://blog.kraken.com/post/3662/kraken-identifies-critical-flaw-in-trezor-hardware-wallets/<br>

-[TheHpman](https://wiki.mamedev.org/index.php/TheHpman) appears to have done some basic reversing of the Paprium cart, but did not fully disclose which chips he worked with.
-The logic used by the STM32 is explictly mentioned on his Twitter account:<br>
+[TheHpman](https://wiki.mamedev.org/index.php/TheHpman) appears to have done some basic reversing of the Paprium cart, but did not fully disclose which techniques he worked with, or what files he examined.
+The logic used by the STM32 is however explictly mentioned on his Twitter account:<br>
 https://twitter.com/The_Hpman/status/1383191393393389570<br>
 https://twitter.com/The_Hpman/status/1383191380743356416<br>